(All fields required)

 CCAM is a rare anomaly that occurs slightly more often in the male population than in the female population.

-These lesions are almost always unilateral (85% to 95%), but occasionally they arise bilaterally (2%).
+These lesions are almost always unilateral (85 percent to 95 percent), but occasionally they arise bilaterally (2 percent).

 Associated anomalies include:

-It has been suggested that approximately 6% of prenatally diagnosed CCAMs "resolve."
-This may in fact, be due to CCAMs becoming isoechogenic with adjacent normal lung rendering them sonographically invisible.
+It has been suggested that approximately 6 percent of prenatally diagnosed CCAMs "resolve."
+This may be due to CCAMs becoming isoechogenic with adjacent normal lung, rendering them sonographically invisible.

 Stocker and coworkers proposed a histologic classification of CCAMs as types I through III, according to cyst size and relative number.
-A single cyst or a small number of large cysts between 3 and 10 cm is classified as a type I CCAM, which typifies 50% of postnatal cases.
+A single cyst or a small number of large cysts between 3 and 10 cm is classified as a type I CCAM, which typifies 50 percent of postnatal cases.

-Multiple small cysts make up a type II lesion, occurring in approximately 40% of postnatal cases.
+Multiple small cysts make up a type II lesion, occurring in approximately 40 percent of postnatal cases.
 Type III lesions are composed of relatively homogeneous microcystic tissue.

-Since 2004, we have evaluated more than 140 patients for fetal CPAM / CCAM.
+Since 2004, the Cincinnati Fetal Center has evaluated more than 168 patients for fetal CPAM / CCAM.

 The prenatal diagnosis of CCAM can be difficult and relies on a number of sonographic features.
 Usually, a mass is identified in the fetal chest.
 This mass may be solid, cystic or both, usually without evidence of systemic arterial blood flow by color Doppler ultrasonography.